 What is a Christian view of genetic engineering?Genetic engineering is the attempt to change an organism, or certain aspects of the organism, by working with its genetic material.
 A common example of genetic engineering is "GMO" produce.
 GMO stands for "genetically modified organism" and describes a crop, like corn, which is modified to withstand certain types of diseases that make the produce look less appealing, or to be less tasty to insects.
-This sounds harmless enough, but many studies have showed that the practice of genetic engineering has potentially devastating long-term consequences, ecologically speaking.
+This sounds harmless enough, but many studies have shown that the practice of genetic engineering has potentially devastating long-term consequences, ecologically speaking.

 The ethical question becomes even more daunting when we consider genetic engineering as it applies to animal life, particularly human life.
 Should we attempt to genetically modify ourselves, even in the pursuit of improving human health or extending human life?
 Is this pursuit biblical?
 What does God say about any of this?
 The Bible does not directly address the issue of genetic engineering, but there are some perspectives we can gain from the Scripture that will help us form an opinion.
 This article will focus largely on genetic engineering of food.
 For a specific discussion on cloning, please see our article "What should be the Christian view of cloning?"